kailyan123/vyomix-think-innovative/README.md

 - shadcn-ui
 - Tailwind CSS

-## How can I deploy this project?

-Simply open [Lovable](https://lovable.dev/projects/eb08a246-ac7f-41d3-87ef-2e8043460b13) and click on Share -> Publish.

-## Can I connect a custom domain to my Lovable project?
+## Can I connect a custom domain to my project ?

 Yes, you can!